sandipsahoo2k2/my/articles/engineering/ds/binary_trees.md

   3. Vertical Order traversal ( Using map )
      This is an interesting problem frequently asked in coding interviews.
 [Watch this video](https://youtu.be/x6oAGPNqGzY) and learn howto solve such problems.

+  #### Few important questions

-  4. How to check if a leaf is left child ?
+  * How to check if a leaf is left child ?
      Check if node.left.left is null and node.left.right == null then its a left child.

-  #### Few important operations

   **maxDepth and minDepth**